top of page

 Clinical guidelines consistently support structured exercise for many musculoskeletal conditions, including joint pain, tendon injury, and persistent pain.
 As a result, exercise remains one of the most reliable tools for recovery and long-term risk reduction.

-Many people stay active during recovery but without structure - alternating between rest, light activity, and occasional overexertion.
+Many people stay active during recovery but without structure.
+They often alternate between rest, light activity, and occasional overexertion.
 This pattern commonly leads to flare-ups and inconsistent progress.

-Exercise physiology provides a clear framework: appropriate starting loads, planned progression, and regular adjustment based on symptom behaviour.
+Exercise physiology provides a clear framework.
+It includes appropriate starting loads, planned progression, and regular adjustment based on symptom behaviour.
 This improves consistency and reduces uncertainty.

 Rehabilitation is shaped by factors such as: